tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - There is no access path to the contents of the NVCM from the FPGA fabric besides the configuration circuit.

-- There exist a possible warm boot attack against the Lattice iCE40 UltraPlus FPGAs, which allows an attacker with physical access to load a FPGA configuration even though the NVCM has been programmed and locked.
+- The Lattice iCE40 UltraPlus FPGAs are vulnerable to a warm boot attack which allows an attacker with physical access to load a FPGA configuration even though the NVCM has been programmed and locked.

 MC: There is?
 Where is this attack described?
 Is this really one of our assumptions?